NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Experiments

 \subsection{Experimental Setup}

-We conduct our experiments on two real-world datasets, Yelp and Weeplaces.
-Yelp\footnote{Available at https://www.yelp.com/dataset.} is obtained from Yelp Dataset Challenge and Weeplaces~\cite{liu2014exploiting} is collected from the popular LBSN Weeplaces.
+We use two real-world datasets, Yelp\footnote{Available at https://www.yelp.com/dataset} and Weeplaces, to verify the effectiveness of NETR-Tree.
+Yelp is obtained from Yelp Dataset Challenge and Weeplaces~\cite{liu2014exploiting} is collected from the popular LBSN Weeplaces.
 Both datasets contain geographic locations, keywords, check-in time, and relationship information.
 Table~\ref{tab:2} reports the statistical information of the two datasets.

 We investigate the performance of our proposed index and algorithms for STSKQ under sorts of parameters listed in Table~\ref{tab:3}.
 Besides, both $\alpha$ and $\beta$ in Eqn.~\eqref{eq:ranking_score_objects} are all set to $0.25$, $\theta$ in Eqn.~\eqref{eq:geo_spatial_score} is set to $0.5$.
-For every set of experiments, $100$ random queries are evaluated to measure both the average processing time and the average disk I/O (i.e., the number of node accesses).
-All the indices and algorithms are implemented in Python and run on a Linux server with 2.1 GHz Intel Xeon processor and 64GB RAM.
+For every set of the experiments, $100$ random queries are evaluated to measure both the average processing time and the average disk I/O (i.e., the number of node accesses).